AhmadRifqi86/cloudstack-install-and-configure/cloudstack-install/README.md

 #just answer yes yes
 ```

-This step ensuring all service port used by cloudstack are accessible
+This step ensuring all service port used by cloudstack didn't blocked by firewall and accessible by network

 ### Disable apparmour on libvirtd